Safest Teeth Whiteners

 These irritants can also cause post-nasal drip, where excess mucus builds up in the nose and sinuses and drips down the back of the throat.
 Post-nasal drip can contribute to throat irritation.

-You may be experiencing chronic pharyngitis due to repeated exposure to seasonal allergies or a smoking habit.
+You may be experiencing chronic pharyngitis due to seasonal allergies or a smoking habit.
 These can cause your throat to remain sore for multiple weeks.

-The main symptom of pharyngitis is a sore throat, and this may be all you notice.
-But you can also experience additional symptoms, like:
+The main symptom of pharyngitis is a sore throat, which may be all you notice.
+But you can also experience additional symptoms, such as:

 Depending on the underlying cause, these throat symptoms may also be accompanied by:

 If symptoms persist for longer than a few days, it might be time to see a doctor.
-You should also see a doctor if you experience severe symptoms, such as a high fever, shortness of breath, difficulty swallowing, drooling, or chest pain.
+You should also see a doctor if you experience severe symptoms, such as:

 Streptococcal pharyngitis can lead to complications if left untreated, such as: